johnloidlemu/johnloidlemu/README.md

 # Welcome to my GitHub!

 Hello!
-I'm Johnloid, a passionate Computer Science student and talented portrait graphite pencil artist, born on May 30, 2003.
+I'm Johnloid, a passionate Computer Science student and talented portrait graphite pencil artist.
 I am currently pursuing my degree in Computer Science at Isabela State University, where I am deeply engaged in exploring the intersections of technology and art.

 My GitHub profile showcases a range of projects that reflect my dedication to innovation and creativity.
 From developing dynamic web applications using HTML, CSS, and JavaScript to contributing to open-source projects like `Streamlit_Fundamentals_notes`, my work aims to blend technical proficiency with artistic insight.